-Here is the truth that most agencies will not tell you upfront: Google Ads vs SEO is not an either-or decision.
+Here is the truth most agencies will not tell you upfront: Google Ads vs SEO is not an either-or decision.
 Both strategies are valuable, but they serve very different purposes.
-The right answer depends on where your business is right now, how fast you need results, and what you can afford to invest over the next twelve months.
+The right answer depends on where your business is right now, how fast you need results, and what you can invest over the next twelve months.

 How Google Ads Works for Small Businesses